ahle-pro/kata_bank/README.md

 2. Complex domain design should be based on a model.

 Based on the exercise scenario and the result of our example mapping (BDD), we could easily identify some elements in our domain model:
-1. Entities: Customer or Client and Account
+1. Entities: Account and Withdraw (transation)
 2. Value Objects: WithdrawalAmount, OriginalBalance, NewBalance

 ![Conceptual class model](/images/conceptual_class_model.png)